Office of Federal Contract Compliance Programs (OFCCP)

 Number: 305 Date: December 17, 2012 Functional Affirmative Action Programs

-SUBJECT: Functional Affirmative Action Programs (FAAPs).
+- SUBJECT: Functional Affirmative Action Programs (FAAPs).

-PURPOSE: To outline the application and approval procedures for Functional Affirmative Action Program (FAAP) Agreements provided for in 41 CFR 60-2.1(d)(4).
+- PURPOSE: To outline the application and approval procedures for Functional Affirmative Action Program (FAAP) Agreements provided for in 41 CFR 60-2.1(d)(4).

-POLICY: Effective December 17, 2012, federal contractors and subcontractors seeking an agreement to develop, implement, and maintain functional AAPs must follow the procedures outlined in this Directive.
+- POLICY: Effective December 17, 2012, federal contractors and subcontractors seeking an agreement to develop, implement, and maintain functional AAPs must follow the procedures outlined in this Directive.
 Approval of an agreement allowing the use of functional AAPs is not automatic; an agreement will be approved only if the OFCCP Director determines that the contractor's overall operational structure, compliance history, and proposed functional AAPs meet the criteria set forth in this Directive.

-Holders of ADM and LEG Binders only: Insert a new tab, "Functional AAP," immediately after the "FORMS" tab in your Administrative Practices Binder, and file this Notice behind that tab.
+- FILING INSTRUCTIONS: Holders of ADM and LEG Binders only: Insert a new tab, "Functional AAP," immediately after the "FORMS" tab in your Administrative Practices Binder, and file this Notice behind that tab.

 District and Area Office EOSs and EOAs only: File this Notice with the attachment behind the Tab for ADM Directives in your FCCM Binder.

 - OBSOLETE DATA: ADM Notice/Functional AAP, issued June 14, 2011, under Transmittal Number 296, Subject: Functional Affirmative Action Programs (FAAPs).